Xon77/Live4Life/README.md

 All the papers are also published on [Researchgate](https://www.researchgate.net/profile/Christophe-Lengele), as well as my doctoral thesis, soon to be published (in french, sorry) about spatial improvisations based on polyrhythms and sequences of parameters in loop via this tool.

 Several performances are available either on [YouTube](https://www.youtube.com/channel/UCOv5kb3IQBmgyOQPu5DOZ4g) or [Vimeo](https://vimeo.com/christophexon).

+## Contribute

+I have a lot of features I would like to improve or develop, such as ...

+If you would like to contribute, please get in touch with me in order to organise further development.

+If you report an issue, please try to send a pull request, since depending on my priorities I may not have not the time or the ability to solve it.

 ## Acknowledgements